Strengthening & Protecting the Social Safety Net

 SNAP provides more help to Americans dealing with hunger and food insecurity than any other program.
 It is essential that we continue to advocate for this deeply valuable and vital program.
 Learn more below about how you can get involved to protect SNAP at the federal, state, and local level.

-More than $10 million in benefits have been stolen from financially struggling families in the first half of 2025.
-When benefits are stolen, families cannot be reimbursed for the benefits and are left without recourse.
-Pennsylvania must take action to start the process of rolling out more secure EBT cards – and invest $7 million in the state budget this year to provide funding for shipped EBT cards and equipment.
+Here in Pennsylvanian, more than $17 million in SNAP benefits have been stolen from financially struggling families.
+In 2025, an estimated hundreds of millions of dollars in benefits were stolen from the accounts of EBT households in the U.S. When benefits are stolen, families cannot be reimbursed for the benefits and are left without recourse.
+Pennsylvania must take action to start the process of rolling out more secure EBT cards.
+A total investment of $14 million is needed to begin the process of transitioning to chip/tap technology.

 Right now, we are mobilizing to uplift your stories as we advocate for state and federal action to protect victims of SNAP theft.
 Among cuts to benefits and the ongoing rise in benefit theft – your voice is a powerful tool to share with legislators how important SNAP is to the people and communities they serve.